abbbaf/access-modes-js/README.md

 However most of them suffer from at least one of the following problems.

 1. They rely on the use of closures to create private members.
-   In this scheme you don't have private access for the class but for the objec.
+   In this schemes you don't have private access for the class but for the object.
-   This means you cannot access private members of objects of the same class which are not the object itself (this).
-An access to other objects private members can be helpful when create a method which compares or copies an object.
+   This means you cannot access private members of objects of the same class which are not the object itself ('this').
+An access to other objects private members can be helpful when, for exampe, you which to build a method for comapring two objects.

 2. They requires you to put extra code which makes your code less clean.